-Service Plan Actions In Year Completion Date % Complete RAG Status Progress & Outcomes Description HS/A027 Continued We have also supported 5 tenants who have signed up to take part in our Time Banking Scheme to access training provided by the Community Investment Team to support them in gaining new skills.
+take part in our Time Banking Scheme to access training provided by the Community Investment Team to support them in gaining new skills.
 During 2017/18 Community Investment have supported 18 tenants to complete work experience placements to gain essential experience to aid them in seeking employment.
-We hope to build on this further during 2018/19 by developing more work experience placements to increase the variety of placements offered and attract a larger range of tenants to get involved.
-Digital inclusion We have continued to develop our digital inclusion programme during Q4 by establishing computer suites within our 5 sheltered housing schemes and family hostel.
-This has enabled tenants who may otherwise not have access to computers to engage in digital activities.
+We hope to build on this further during 2018/19 by developing more work experience placements to increase the variety of Service Plan Actions In Year Completion Date % Complete RAG Status Progress & Outcomes Description programme during Q4 by establishing computer suites within our 5 sheltered housing schemes and family hostel This has enabled tenants who may otherwise not have access to computers to engage in digital activities.
 We have also built on our relationship with adult learning who are now running training sessions within our Sheltered Schemes.
-Due to some of the difficulties we have had setting up the computer suites in terms of coordinating Internet providers, contractors and IT services we have not provided as many digital inclusion sessions as planed during Q4 however we plan to have the programme fully running at the start of April.
-During Q4, 8 volunteers have been involved in supporting tenants to access computers and develop basic IT skills providing 22 hours of support.
-During the last year we have supported 45 people over the age of 55 to gain new skills in relation to digital technology.
+Due to some of the difficulties we have have setting up the computer suites in terms of coordinating Internet providers, contractors and IT services we have no provided as many digital inclusion sessions as planed during Q4 however we plan to have the programme fully running at the start of April.
+During Q4, 8 volunteers have been involved in supporting tenants to access computers and develop basic IT skills providing 22 hours of support During the last year we have supported 45 people over the HS/A027 Continued